AEROSPACE ENGINEERING

 Dr. Annisa Jusuf, S.T, M.T.

-The main focus of the Undergraduate Aerospace Engineering Program includes airframes, structures, aerodynamic configuration, flight mechanics, aircraft and spacecraft systems, and transportation systems.
-Graduates will have a strong and broad understanding of fundamental engineering sciences and their application to Aerospace Engineering.
+The main focus of the Undergraduate Aerospace Engineering Program includes structures, aerodynamics, flight mechanics, aircraft and spacecraft systems, and transportation systems.
+Graduates will posses a strong and comprehensive understanding of fundamental engineering sciences and their application to Aerospace Engineering.

-The Undergraduate Aerospace Engineering Program uses a semester credit system (SKS), in which students are required to complete 144 credits designed to be finished within four years of study.
+The Undergraduate Aerospace Engineering Program uses a semester credit system (SKS), in which students are required to complete 144 credits designed to be accomplished within a four-year study period.

 First Year

-During the first semester, FTMD ITB students, like those in other faculties, complete 36 credits dominated by basic courses such as Mathematics, Physics, Chemistry, and Introduction to Engineering & Design.
-In addition, students take three faculty-specific courses: Introduction to Mechanical Engineering, Aerospace Engineering, and Materials Engineering, as well as Engineering Drawing & Structural Statics.
+In the first year, FTMD students—similar to those in other faculties—complete a total of 36 credits consisting of basic science courses such as Mathematics, Physics, Chemistry, and Introduction to Engineering and Design.
+In addition, students take three faculty introductory courses—Introduction to Mechanical Engineering, Aerospace Engineering, and Materials Engineering—as well as Engineering Drawing and Structural Statics.

-In the second and third years, students enrolled in the Undergraduate Aerospace Engineering Program take a combination of basic engineering sciences and core aerospace engineering subjects.
-In general, students complete 36 credits per year, or 18 credits per semester.
-Students who meet specific academic requirements may enroll in more than 18 credits per semester, subject to consultation with and approval from their academic advisor.
+In the second and third years, students enrolled in the Undergraduate Aerospace Engineering at FTMD ITB take fundamental engineering science courses as well as advanced subjects specifid to the field of aerospace engineerin.
+In general, students complete approximately 36 credits per year, or 18 credits per semester.
+At this stage, students may take more than 18 credits per semester if they meet certain requirements; therefore, consultation and approval from their academic advisor are essential.

 Fourth Year

-In the final stage of the program, students undertake an industrial internship to gain practical experience in an engineering or aerospace-related environment.
-They then complete a final project (thesis) aligned with their chosen area of specialization.
+In the final stage of the program, students undertake an industrial internship as a means of applying the knowledge and skills acquired throughout their studies.
+Afterwards, they complete their final project (tugas akhir) in accordance with their chosen area of specialization.

 Curriculum Structure